Building Parabol’s Core Product

 Background

 When we set out to build our first product, we looked for the intersection of what we’d build for ourselves and what others could naturally pick up and run with.
 We believed all teams could benefit from running retrospectives, not just engineering teams.
 We shipped the core set of agile rituals while building an Enterprise business.
-Along the way we iterated on a business model, sales & customer success, and marketing & brand to build a feature-complete SaaS from left to right and our first revenue stream.
+Along the way we iterated on our business model, sales & customer success, and marketing & brand to build a feature-complete SaaS from left to right and our first revenue stream.

 Retro